VoronDesign/VoronUsers/printer_mods/bobbleheed/Magnetic_Panels/README.md

 ![Magnetic Mount Assembly](./IMAGES/Final_Assembly.png)

 The panel can now be pulled straight off the frame for removal, before being replaced with as much ease.

+Repeat previous steps as required if fitting midspan clips.